echeadle/dockerAI/README.md

 # dockerAI
 YouTube Video: Build AI Agents with Docker, Here’s How

 ## Instructions

-Certainly, I can help you create a Dockerfile to run a simple "hello world" Python file.
 Here's a basic Dockerfile that should work for this purpose:

 ```dockerfile
 # Use an official Python runtime as the base image